SynapticSugar/CarND-PID-Control-Project/README.md

 ![alt text](./pid_0.07_0_0.12.png "PID 0.07_0_0.12")

 Here the derivative term works against the proportional term when the error term is changing rapidly.
-Therefore increasing the D term will necesstate a corresponding increase in the P term.
-Here the D term helps with the oscillation in the P term but induces a steady state error in the cross track error but the controller is generally stable.
+Therefore increasing the D term will necessitate a corresponding increase in the P term.
+Here the D term helps with the oscillation in the P term but induces a steady state offset in the cross track error but the controller is generally stable.

 ![alt text](./pid_0.07_0_1.png "PID 0.07_0_1")

-Increasing the D term too much causes the controller to go unstable as seen in plot above.
+Increasing the D term too much causes the controller to go unstable as seen in the plot above.
 The effect is a decrease in overshoot, an increase in the time it takes to settle (ringing) as seen in the bell shape occilations.
 The bells are growing over time which is sign that this D term will cause more instability over time.

 ### Integral Effect